arthurhughes27/mypkgr-perrine/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+Is there any conflict ???
 The goal of mypkgr is to learn how to create a R package and to use github.

 ## Installation